AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/fscrypt.rst

 Each encrypted directory tree is protected by a *master key*.
-Master keys can be up to 64 bytes long, and must be at least as long as the greater of the key length needed by the contents and filenames encryption modes being used.
-For example, if AES-256-XTS is used for contents encryption, the master key must be 64 bytes (512 bits).
-Note that the XTS mode is defined to require a key twice as long as that required by the underlying block cipher.
+Master keys can be up to 64 bytes long, and must be at least as long as the greater of the security strength of the contents and filenames encryption modes being used.
+For example, if any AES-256 mode is used, the master key must be at least 256 bits, i.e. 32 bytes.
+A stricter requirement applies if the key is used by a v1 encryption policy and AES-256-XTS is used; such keys must be 64 bytes.

 To "unlock" an encrypted directory tree, userspace must provide the appropriate master key.
 There can be any number of master keys, each